LunarSamurai/MIPEACE_Web_Application_Frontend/README.md

 # Support

- - If you need contact me in regards to this project please reach out to josephcraig.business@gmail.com
+ - If you need to contact me in regards to this project please reach out to josephcraig.business@gmail.com
    - Thankyou for continuing development of this project.
 I hope I was able to provide enough documentation to get you going!